Montana-Code-School/Setup-Prework/README.md

 If everything worked as expected your Terminal should look like the screenshot shown in the Gist.

+### Optimize Visual Studio Code

+1. Make sure you have Visual Studio Code installed and you lost your terminal fear described in the steps above
+2. Open Visual Studio Code
+3. Click "Code->Preferences->User Settings" in the top menu bar
+4. Search for "editor: font family" in the search bar
+5. Change the font family to "Source Code Pro for Powerline"
+6. Search for "shell" in the settings
+7. Make sure that "Terminal > Integrated > Shell: Linux" and "Terminal > Integrated > Shell: OSX" show "/bin/zsh" as their path

 ### Create a Code Folder

 Let's mak a folder for all your coding projects